From Adam Smith to the 'Mahābhārata,' Dimple Kaul (AGI21, EC25) Is on a Mission to Read the World's Greatest Philosophers

 While she was already familiar with many Indian texts in the curriculum, revisiting them has “cleared a lot of cobwebs” from her head; reading the Ramayana from start to finish showed her where she had previously encountered abridged or creative interpretations of the story and allowed her time to tackle some longstanding misgivings about how the gods Rama and Sita are depicted—deities who occupy a place in Kaul’s life beyond the book’s pages.
 Although her colleagues at the seminar table tend to approach course materials with an academic mindset, Kaul has been delighted by their open-mindedness and respect while discussing spiritual texts from her own tradition.

-Now, Kaul says, with a formal graduate background in the great books, she feels a new confidence in her present work curating courses for INDICA Academy, an institute that creates courses across disciplines of traditional Indic wisdom.
-And her creative juices are flowing again: In the past seven years, Kaul has also found the time to publish two anthologies of poems, incubate seven book projects, and start a blog hosted by The Times of India, India’s largest circulating English daily newspaper.
+Now, Kaul says, with a formal graduate background in the great books, she feels a new confidence in her role as the Director of Academic Programs at INDICA (INDIC Academy), an institute for Indian Knowledge Systems (IKS).
+As the head of INDICA Courses, the academic division of INDICA, she advances the institute’s mission of fostering health, happiness, and harmony through the wisdom of Indic heritage.
+Her creative energies are also flowing again: in the past seven years, Kaul has published two anthologies of poems, incubated seven book projects, and started a blog hosted by The Times of India, India’s largest circulating English daily newspaper.
+Currently, she is working on three new book projects, all within the domain of IKS.